jessicaxiejw/adaptive_throttler/README.md

 ```

 # How does the package work?
-When the throttlers is first created, it will use `StartingRate` for every key.
+When the throttlers are first created, it will use `StartingRate` for every key.
 The request rate per key is adjusted based on the `Increment` and `Decrement` call.
 For example, say we set

 ```
 StartingRate: 10